AIDEmeProject/AIDEme/api/README.md

 flask run
 ```

-Run with custom host and port
+Run with custom host and port (to match with the existing frontend)

 ```
 flask run -h localhost -p 7060